Locating Addiction Treatment Services Using Tricare

 - Leading seminars with different clients who also go through the effects of addiction and PTSD.

 - Treat couples or families and guide them to strengthen their connections with each other and communicate with relatives about safe topics to talk about.
+This can even include couples rehab offerings, should both partners be TriCare policy holders.

 - Register the clients in a 12-step program to encourage socializing within a group to ease anxiety and social stigma.